sigasi/sigasi_insights/content/releasenotes/sigasi-5.02.md

 # New Verilog and SystemVerilog Linting Rules

 Like all languages, Verilog and SystemVerilog contain some areas that are more error-prone or harder to reason about than others.
-For this release, we worked on a few of these: compliance with language reference manuals (LRM), data flow flaws, copy-and-paste slip-ups, and confusion in design hierarchy.
+For this release, we worked on a few of these: compliance with language specifications, unused declarations, copy-and-paste slip-ups, and confusion in design hierarchy.

-## Data Flow Flaw Detection
+## Unused Declarations

 Even with helpful features like [Occurrence Highlighting]({{< ref "/manual/editor.md#occurrence-highlighting" >}}), [Semantic Highlighting]({{< ref "/manual/editor.md#code-highlighting-syntax-coloring" >}}), and [Find References]({{< ref "/manual/editor.md#find-references" >}}), interruptions in the data flow can be hard to spot.
 Sometimes, we rename something manually, other times, we remove a declaration, and occasionally we might make a typo.
 In all of these cases, we can end up with unused (macro) declarations or references to declarations that no longer exist.
 For the latter, Verilog and SystemVerilog try to be helpful by creating an _implicit net_.
 However, this is seldom what the designer intended.